 Cravings and depression can last as long as several months for people who have been long-term, heavy cocaine users.
 Withdrawal can also lead to suicidal thoughts.
 Medications can be prescribed to help with some of these symptoms and holistic treatments may be effective as well.

-Inpatient Cocaine Rehab Centers in Pennsylvania
+Inpatient Cocaine Rehab Centers

 Inpatient treatment for cocaine addiction will involve a 28-day stay in a facility.
 If detoxing is recommended, that will be done upon arrival.
 Afterward, the patient will transition into rehab.